Abram Combe: Illness and death

-Combe's health now began to fail.
-In addition to editing The Register and addressing numerous meetings, he had also spent many hours helping to dig trenches.
+Combe's health began to fail in 1826.
+In addition to editing The Register and addressing numerous meetings, he had spent many hours helping to dig trenches.
 By mid-1826 he was coughing up blood and having trouble breathing.
 His doctor in Edinburgh told him that his lungs were inflamed and that he should cease all strenuous activity.
 After a two-week convalescence Combe seemed to recover and he returned to Orbiston.
 However, in August 1826 he had another attack, which left him too weak to continue leading the community.
 He gave up editing The Register and left Orbiston to live in Edinburgh.
 Combe remained the community's president and talisman.
-He gave advice through letters to The Register, but played no part in its day-to-day activities and was unable to resolve the various internal disputes which were dividing the community.
-Combe died on 11 August 1827 and by the end of that year the community had been wound up.
+He gave advice through letters to The Register, but played no part in its day-to-day activities and was unable to resolve the internal disputes which were dividing the community.
+Combe died on 11 August 1827 and by the end of that year the community had been shut down.